 Why Shopify remains the benchmark in 2026

 Among all available platforms, Shopify stands out as the most relevant choice for the vast majority of launch and growth projects in 2026.
-Here are the concrete reasons – not the sales pitch.
+Here are the concrete reasons - not sales talk.

 A SaaS infrastructure that handles everything

-Shopify processed 11.5 billion dollars in sales on Black Friday 2024 alone without service interruption.
+Shopify processed $11.5 billion in sales during Black Friday 2024 alone without service interruption.
 This is the most telling indicator of technical robustness in the market.
-During periods of high traffic, your store remains stable and fast – without you having to worry about it.
+During periods of high traffic, your store remains stable and fast - without you having to worry about it.

 The densest app ecosystem on the market